 How long does it take?

-On the average, allow 15-21 days from the date of request for physical books and videos.
-For book chapters/sections and journal articles, allow 4-7 days for electronic delivery.
+Check the request form's estimated time of availability.
 If the material is readily available in a library with which we have a special arrangement, it may be available sooner.
 If we have to go to more than one location for the material, it will take longer.

 May I cancel my request?